 Color Refractive Correction

-Photography focuses entirely on the light, and the headache for lens makers is that the light has some strange abilities.
-One of these is that the different colors of light does bend differently when they pass a lens.
-This can lead to color shifts, particularly towards the edges in an image.
+Photography focuses entirely on the light, and the headache for lens makers is that light has some strange abilities.
+One of these is that the different colors of light bend differently when they pass through a lens.
+This can lead to color shifts, particularly toward the edges in an image.
 To counteract this, manufacturers are using what they call a low dispersion glass.